augustozarate/android-opsec-hardening/opsec/README.md

 - Opinionated by design
 - Represent documented processes, not experiments
 - Intended to be auditable and reproducible
----
-Designed to be executed periodically (monthly or quarterly).

-⚠️ OPSEC Notes

-- Scripts do not directly enforce blocking
-- DNS logs and reports are handled outside version control
-- Outputs should always be reviewed before action

-Automation without understanding is not OPSEC.

 ## 📊 Reports (reports/)